 Shake well before use.
 Do not use if discolored or contains particulate matter.
 Do not use the same site for more than one injection.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Ezeanolue 2020]).
-If purchased under CDC contract, US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, Vaccine Information Statement (VIS) edition date and date it was provided, and the administering person's name, title, and address be entered into the patient's permanent medical record.
+To prevent syncope related injuries, patients should be vaccinated while seated or lying down (ACIP [Ezeanolue 2020]).
+If purchased under CDC contract, US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, Vaccine Information Statement (VIS) edition date and date it was provided, and the administering person's name, title, and address be recorded.

 Preexposure (routine vaccination): For IM administration into the deltoid muscle; do not inject IV or intradermally.
 For patients at risk of bleeding/hematoma following IM injection, the vaccine can be administered SubQ over the deltoid muscle.

 Store at 2°C to 8°C (36°F to 46°F); do not freeze.